Guiding parents through separation: a data-driven UX approach

 analysis

-We conducted collaborative analysis sessions with stakeholders to ensure that the insights we gathered aligned with both user needs and business objectives.
-These sessions allowed us to combine different perspectives, enabling a more comprehensive understanding of the challenges and opportunities within the service.
+We conducted collaborative analysis sessions with stakeholders to align insights with both user needs and business objectives, combining perspectives for a more comprehensive understanding of challenges and opportunities.

-We also facilitated empathy mapping workshops to delve deeper into the emotional and cognitive experiences of users.
-These workshops helped us capture the thoughts, feelings, and motivations of parents navigating separation to better understand their needs pain points at each stage of the journey.
+We also facilitated empathy mapping workshops to explore the emotional and cognitive experiences of users, capturing thoughts, feelings, and motivations at each stage of the journey.
+By involving stakeholders in these workshops, we ensured that emotional user needs remained central to the design process.

-We ceated user personas and enhanced them with mindsets to track evolving user needs across the journey.
-We also created a set of user journey maps to visualise their thinking when searching their options online.
+We created user personas enhanced with mindsets to track evolving user needs across the journey, alongside user journey maps to visualise how users search for information.

 Accessibility walk-through

-We engaged with accessibility specialists to address accessibility needs of users, gain insights around the gaps in our understanding, and identify areas for improvement.
+We engaged with accessibility specialists to address user needs, identify gaps in our understanding, and surface areas for improvement.

 key take aways